sohamw03/sohamw03/README.md

 ## 👋 Introduction

 Greetings!
-I'm Soham Waghmare, passionate about exploring the realms of AI and machine learning.
+I'm Soham Waghmare, passionate about exploring the realms of AI and deep learning.

 ## 🔧 Technologies & Tools